A Daughter of the Congo

-A Daughter of the Congo is a 1930 race film directed, written and produced by Oscar Micheaux.
+A Daughter of the Congo is a 1930 American race film directed, written and produced by Oscar Micheaux.
 The film is loosely based on the novel The American Cavalryman (1917), by African-American novelist and playwright Henry Francis Downing.
 It is considered a lost film.

 Plot

 Lupelta (Kathleen Noisette) is a mixed-race Congolese girl who was stolen at birth and raised by a hostile tribe.
 She is designated to marry a tribal chief, but on her way to the wedding she is abducted by Arab slave traders.
 Before she is sold into slavery, she is rescued by an African-American military battalion under the command of Captain Paul Dale (Lorenzo Tucker).
 Dale brings Lupelta to a mission school, where she is successfully acquainted with Western-style civilization.
 However, she never completely loses touch with the tribal customs and influences that shaped her formative years.